 Bruker Tensor 37 FTIR

-The Bruker Tensor 37 is a new FTIR purchased as part of a TGA/DSC-IR/MS system.
+The Bruker Tensor 37 is an FTIR purchased as part of the TGA/DSC-IR/MS system.
 It is avaialble for use when TGA/DSC measurements are not scheduled.
 The instrument covers the spectral range from 6000 cm-1 to 400 cm-1; maximum resolution is 0.5 cm-1.
 Fast and repetitive scanning is available on this instrument.
-A large vapor-phase library (normally used with DSC/TGA-evolved gases) is available for use.
+A large vapor-phase library (normally used with TGA/DSC-evolved gases) is available for use.

-The system includes a Diffuse Reflectance attachment, and a Horizontal Attenuated Total Reflectance attachment.
+The system includes modules for Diffuse Reflectance, a Horizontal Attenuated Total Reflectance (HATR) attachment, and a recently purchased diamond ATR.
 The HATR has Ge flat-plate and trough cells, and a ZnSe flat-plate cell.
-In general, researchers are required to provide their own sampling devices (liquid cells, salt-plates, pellet presses); a student-grade pellet press and a salt plate polishing kit are available in the lab.
+In general, researchers are required to provide their own sampling devices (liquid cells, salt-plates); though a pellet press and a salt plate polishing kit are available in the instrument lab (1240 Hach).
+Developmental work on the diamond ATR is underway and will be released soon.

 The Tensor 37 instrument is located in 1238 Hach Hall.
 Enquiries should be directed to Brett Boote.
 Phone 515-294-5975 (office).
 Since the FTIR is a shared component of the TGA-DSC system, please reserve time on the TGA-DSC calendar.